playwright-community/playwright-ng-schematics/README.md

 # Playwright Angular Schematic

-Adds [Playwright](https://playwright.dev/) tests to your Angular project.
+Adds [Playwright Test](https://playwright.dev/) to your Angular project

 ## Add Playwright to your Angular project